facelessuser/pymdown-extensions/docs/src/markdown/about/development.md

 ## Spell Checking Documents

 During validation, we build the docs and run a spell checker on them.
 The spell checker uses @facelessuser/pyspelling and [Aspell][aspell].
-As it can be tricker to run Aspell under Windows, it is not expected that everyone will install and run the spell checker locally.
+As it can be trickier to run Aspell under Windows, it is not expected that everyone will install and run the spell checker locally.
 In order to perform the spell check, it is expected you are setup to build the documents, and that you have Aspell installed in the your system path.